eclipse-imagen/imagen/docs/migration/index.md

    ant -f pom-updates.xml -Dproject.dir=(absolute path to your project directory)
    ```

+   This is a best-effort script recognizing ``jai_core``, ``jai_codec`` dependencies used with ``jai.version``.

 3. And refactoring script for ``java`` files.

    ```
    ant -f code-updates.xml -Dproject.dir=(absolute path to your project directory)
    ```

+   This is a simple refactoring script to fix imports and class references, and adjust to any
+   class name changes made during transition to ImageN library.

 ## Manual Update